How Knowtex Secured a $15M Federal Contract with the VA in 85 Days by getting FedRAMP Moderate-aligned with Delve

 The Result

-Shortly after certification, Knowtex deployed its platform to its first VA hospital and began rolling out to additional facilities.
+Shortly after the Interim ATO, Knowtex deployed its platform to its first VA site and began rolling out to additional facilities.
 Within weeks, the company was on track to serve multiple hospitals, an unusually fast deployment timeline in healthcare.

 Clinicians using Knowtex are already seeing measurable impact, including time savings of more than two hours per day and improved patient interactions by allowing providers to stay present instead of focused on documentation.

-“Being FedRAMP compliant puts us in a position where agencies can look at us and say, when can you begin,” Caroline says.
+“Securing FedRAMP compliance, starting with this IATO, puts us in a position where agencies can look at us and say, when can you begin” Caroline says.

 “Delve felt like an extension of our team,” Jocelyn says.
 “They were responsive, proactive, and deeply understood both the technical and regulatory complexity of what we were building.”